viniciusfdalfovo/desafio/README.md

 The API provides error messages when something goes wrong:

-* Brand not provided - "error": "Marca não informada – Erro 400"
+* Brand not provided - "Marca não informada – Erro 400"
-* Brand does not exist - "error": "Marca inexistente – Erro 400"
+* Brand does not exist - "Marca inexistente – Erro 400"
-* Communication error with the API - "error": "Erro de comunicação com a API – Erro 500"
+* Communication error with the API - "Erro de comunicação com a API – Erro 500"

 ## Dockerfile

-This project also contains a dockerfile so you can use it easily in another enviroment that has docker installed.
+This project also contains a Dockerfile so you can use it easily in another enviroment that has docker installed.

 Here is a usage example:
 * First build the image by running the following command in the project folder: